varshax11/market-trend-and-sentiment-analyzer-for-amazon-products/README.md

 3. The script will generate a CSV file with the analysis results and print the recommendations to the console.

-## Sample Data

-A sample data file is included in the `sample_data` directory for reference.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.